kshedden/case_studies/methods/survival.md

 $u_i(t) = n\hat{S}(t) - (n-1)\hat{S}_{-i}(t)$.
 These can be used, for example,
 in a regression analysis, regressing $u_i$ on covariates $x_i$, since it can be shown that $E[u|x]$ can be interpreted as the probability of surviving to time $t$ when the covariates are equal to $x$.
-Pseudo-observations conditional variances, ${\rm var}[u|x]$, are generally not constant in $x$ (i.e. there is heteroscedasticity), so typically regressions involving pseudo-observations are fit with robust regression techniques such as using the Huber-White type
+Pseudo-observation conditional variances, ${\rm var}[u|x]$, are generally not constant in $x$ (i.e. there is heteroscedasticity), so typically regressions involving pseudo-observations are fit with robust regression techniques such as using the Huber-White type